eurisko-us/eurisko-us.github.io/_pages/resources.md

 <b>Late Assignments Policy:</b> Late assignments are marked down by 20% per day late.
 The late penalty is on a per-question basis, not a whole-assignment basis -- so it's always better to turn in a partially completed homework on time and turn in the remaining bit late, than to turn in everything late.<br><br>

 <b>Resubmissions Policy:</b> You can resubmit an assignment with corrections, and get up to 60% of the points back that you originally missed.
-For example, if you got a 70% and resubmitted after fixing all the issues in your assignment, then you could get back 60% of the original 30% that you missed, leaving you with a final score of 88%.
-You can also submit quiz corrections, and get up to 30% of the points back that you originally missed.
+For example, if you got a 70% and resubmitted after fixing all the issues in your assignment, then you could get back 60% of the original 30% that you missed, leaving you with a final score of 88%.<br><br>

+Note that you can only resubmit <i>once</i> -- so make sure that you fully correct the assignment before resubmitting.
+You have as long as you need to resubmit, so only resubmit the assignment once you're 100% sure there's nothing else you need to fix.

-<br><br>For each part you missed, you need to answer the following:
+<b>Corrections Policy:</b>You can also submit quiz corrections, and get up to 30% of the points back that you originally missed.
+For each part you missed, you need to answer the following:
 <font size="3em">
   <ol>
     <li>What was your misconception in your original answer?
 Why is it a misconception?
-What did you learn?
-(Note: *don't* just say that you didn't understand something.
-Explain what it was in particular that you didn't understand.)</li>
+What did you learn?</li>
+        <ul><li>*Don't* just say that you didn't understand something.
+Explain what it was in particular that you didn't understand.
+If you don't do this, your corrections will not be graded.</li></ul>
     <li>What is the actual answer and why is it correct?
 Show all steps in your work.</li>
   </ol>
  </font>

-<br>Note that you can only submit corrections <i>once</i> -- so make sure that you fully correct the assignment before resubmitting.
-You have as long as you need to make your corrections, so only resubmit the assignment once you're 100% sure there's nothing else you need to fix.
+<br>Note that you can only submit corrections <i>once</i> -- so make sure that you correct all problems and explain your misconceptions thoroughly.
+You have as long as you need to make your corrections, so only submit your corrections once you're 100% sure there's nothing else you need to fix.

 </div>